calid/isitalatte-app/README.md

 ## Description

 This is a web frontend for a latte image classifier written using React, python 3, and websockets.
-A live version of this site is at http://isitalatte.com.
 The image classifier code is at https://github.com/calid/isitalatte.

 ## Install